Russia has 9,000 troops in Ukraine, Poroshenko tells Davos forum

 Also in Davos, Ukrainian Finance Minister Natalia Yaresko told Reuters she was hopeful that a deal with the International Monetary Fund would be reached in the very near future.

-The existing IMF package, agreed in April last year, is worth $17 billion and has so far paid out $4.6 billion in two installments.
+The existing IMF package, agreed in April last year, is worth $17 billion and has so far paid out $4.6 billion in two instalments.

 The collapse in Ukraine's hard currency reserves to enough to cover only five weeks of imports is threatening to force Ukraine into extending debt maturities or even writing down government debts, but Yaresko said: "It is our intention to meet our obligations."